coinflex-exchange/v2/source/includes/_v2_websocket.md

 ```

 Requires an authenticated websocket connection.
-Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to a clients orders (e.g. OrderOpened, OrderMatched etc......).
+Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderOpened, OrderMatched etc......).

 Parameter | Type | Required | Description |
 -------------------------- | -----|--------- | -------------|